joe-wan/joe-wan.github.io/_posts/2024-09-09-git-tutorial.md

 Here is a short list of additional resources you might find useful on your Git journey:
 - [***Pro Git,***](https://git-scm.com/book/en/v2) **the official Git book:** a comprehensive and free guide to Git.
 This is an incredibly powerful piece of software and our tutorial today only covered (roughly) one and a half of ten chapters (section "2.5 Working with Remotes").
 In particular, you will probably need to learn to use `merge` at some point; I recommend skimming the relevant section.
 - [**GitHub Guides:**](https://guides.github.com/) a series of official tutorials from GitHub covering Git and the specifics of GitHub.
+- [**My own blog post**](https://joe-wan.github.io/blog/unix-command-line/) on UNIX Command Line for the Molecular Ecologist: basics of the UNIX command line (this includes macOS, but on Windows you might have to install a tool like [Git Bash](https://git-scm.com/download/win) to use the commands).
 - **Graphical user interfaces (GUIs) for Git:** there are some standalone programs that allow you to pull, stage, commit, push, and much more with a visual interface.
 I recommend learning the basics on command line first: these are universal, and sometimes you will be on a system where you can't use your favorite GUI.
 But many may prefer a GUI program for their daily use: popular ones include GitHub's official tool [GitHub Desktop](https://github.com/apps/desktop), [GitKraken](https://www.gitkraken.com/lp/e3), and [Sourcetree](https://www.sourcetreeapp.com/).
+- [***Happy Git and GitHub for the useR:***](https://happygitwithr.com/) An online book which covers how to integrate Git/R Markdown/RStudio.
 - [**Integrating with RStudio:**](https://resources.github.com/github-and-rstudio/) If you primarily use R and prefer to use RStudio, you may find it convenient to manage your repository directly in RStudio; here's a guide from GitHub on how to use the built-in features.
 Again, I recommend learning the basics on the command line first, but some may prefer this for everyday use.
-- [**Happy Git and GitHub for the useR:**](https://happygitwithr.com/) An online book which covers how to integrate Git/R Markdown/RStudio.
 - [**Visual Studio Code**](https://code.visualstudio.com/): probably the most popular all-purpose code editor these days, for those looking for an alternative to RStudio.
 It has a built-in Git interface and can be customized for many languages (I use it for R!).

 ## Parting words